henryroeth/fs_sample_testing/README.md

 ### Hardware Development
 ![co2_ndir_display](https://github.com/henryroeth/fs_sample_testing/blob/main/hardware_development/cos_ndir_display.jpeg?raw=true)
 <sub>This is an indoor CO2 NDIR display that captures CO2 levels in parts per million.
-This is much more accurate than a typical CO2 reading sensor.
-This is because instead of using a simple filtration system to measure CO2 molecules, it uses nondispersive infrared readings, using and IR lamp that projects IR wavelengths into a sample of air within a tube.
-An optical filter reads the amount of IR light that passes through, yielding a highly accurate measure of CO2 within the representative sample of air.</sub>
+This is much more accurate than a typical CO2 sensor.
+This is because instead of using a simple filtration system to measure CO2 molecules, it uses nondispersive infrared readings, using a lamp that projects infrared wavelengths of light into a sample of air within a tube.
+An optical filter then reads the amount of infrared light that passes through, yielding a highly accurate measurement of CO2 within a representative sample of air.</sub>

 ![indoor_pms_display](https://github.com/henryroeth/fs_sample_testing/blob/main/hardware_development/indoor_pms_display.jpeg?raw=true)
 <sub></sub>